Vicky-Apo/graphql/README.md

 ## Author

 **Vicky Apostolou** (vapostol)

 - Zone01 Athens Student
 - Gitea: [@vapostol](https://learn.zone01.gr/git/vapostol)

-## License
+## 🎓 About

-This project is created as part of the Zone01 Athens curriculum.
+This project was built as part of the Zone01 Athens curriculum.

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments